Full question:

 Answer:

-- The allocation of sales proceeds when the property is sold.
+- The distribution of proceeds when the property is sold.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.